 • Follow the on-screen instructions to run the diagnostics.

-You can also use the Memtest86+ software which is also available for Linux operating systems.
+You can also use the Memtest86+ software, which is also available for Linux operating systems.

 8 Methods to Increase RAM/Memory Lifespan